 Why is there a $100 charge on my property taxes?

 If the District does not receive a payment or a returned letter with a signature claiming an exemption for the service year (e.g. 2016-2017), the full assessment will be placed on the property taxes of the property owner for the following year (e.g. 2017-2018).
 The Blue Mountain Translator District is required by state law to send service charge letters to every property owner within the District boundaries once per year.
 A service charge letter is sent to the owner of properties that are outside of the District’s boundaries after the District has physically inspected the properties to discover whether transmitted signals can be received, and the service charge letter sent to these individuals must include a copy of this report.

 What is Blue Mountain Translator District?

-Formed in the late 1970’s the translator district was created to bring “over the air” television to Baker and Union counties.
+Formed in 1978, the translator district was created to bring “over the air” television to Baker and Union counties.
 The district is governed by an elected Board of Directors who serve on a volunteer basis and live within the district boundaries.
 Learn more in this LaGrandeAlive.TV profile from October 2017!

 What are BMTD’s office hours?